trayio/threadneedle/README.md

 ### method (required)

-The HTTP method you'd like to use.
+The HTTP verb to use for the request.
 Valid values are:

 * `post`
 * `put`